 How to Split Wood and Logs with an Axe

 Splitting firewood is a joy for some and a chore for others.
 Whatever it is to you, it shouldn’t be a struggle.
 With the right technique and approach, you’ll be able to deal with even the biggest logs and rounds of wood.
-This article will show you how to make firewood with a splitting axe, maul, splitting wedge, chainsaw or mechanical splitter.
+This article will show you how to make firewood with a splitting axe, maul, wedge, chainsaw, or mechanical splitter.
 Read on to find out more!

 What Do You Need to Split Wood?